pusatrakyatlb/mcchr.org/content/policies.md

 For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at [pusatrakyatlb@mcchr.org](mailto:pusatrakyatlb@mcchr.org) or by mail using the details provided below:

-A-3-8 Pantai Business Park\
+M﻿CCHR\
-Jalan Pantai Baharu\
+Malaysian Centre for Constitutionalism and Human Rights\
-59200 Kuala Lumpur\
+6-2, Oval Damansara, Jalan Damansara\
-Malaysia
+60000 Kuala Lumpur, Malaysia